confluentinc/ksql/docs/installation/server-config/config-reference.rst

 -----------------------------

 Indicates whether to fail if KSQL fails to publish a record to an output topic due to a Kafka producer exception.
-The default value in KSQL is ``false``, which means if a producer error occurs, the error message will be logged to the :ref:`ksql_processing_log` and KSQL will continue processing.
-To change this default behavior and instead have Kafka Streams threads shut down when producer errors are encountered, add this to your properties file:
+The default value in KSQL is ``true``, which means if a producer error occurs, then the Kafka Streams thread that encountered the error will shut down.
+To instead log the error message to the :ref:`ksql_processing_log` and have KSQL continue processing as normal, add this to your properties file:

 ::

-    ksql.fail.on.production.error=true
+    ksql.fail.on.production.error=false

 .. _ksql-schema-registry-url: